 There is no set minimum or maximum number of prospects we intend to accept.

 Yes.
 The interview process is meant to be a learning experience for prospects as well as for the actives to interact with you on a professional level.

 13. Are there member dues?
 How much are they?
 What is the money used for?

 Yes.
 The amount will be disclosed after you get your bid.
 The money is used for your membership process and throughout your involvement with the fraternity.

-15. I am really interested in joining DEM, but I can’t make it to any of the Rush Week Events.
+15. I am really interested in joining DEM, but I can’t make it to any of the Recruitment Week Events.
 Is that OK?
 What should I do?

 If for any reason you can’t make it to any of the events but are still very interested in joining Delta Epsilon Mu, please email us at email@example.com.

 This FAQ page was adapted from the Beta Chapter of the University of California, Davis California.